Jonathan M. Scholey: Education and career

-From 1982 to 1986, Scholey held postdoctoral fellowships from the Medical Research Council, and the British and American Heart Foundations, to support his work in the laboratory of the cell biologist, Dr J. Richard McIntosh in the Department of Molecular, Cellular and Developmental Biology at the University of Colorado, Boulder.
-There, he worked on mitotic motor proteins, notably kinesins and dyneins, and together with his coworkers, found that kinesin motors localize to mitotic spindles.
+From 1982 to 1986, Scholey held a traveling postdoctoral fellowship from the Medical Research Council, and a basic science exchange fellowship from the British Heart Foundation and American Heart Association, to work on a project aimed at identifying novel proteins important for mitotic spindle function using antibody screens in the lab of the cell biologist, Dr J. Richard McIntosh at the Department of Molecular, Cellular and Developmental Biology, University of Colorado, Boulder.
+In the McIntosh lab, he and his coworkers found that kinesin motors localize to mitotic spindles, leading to his subsequent research on mitotic motor proteins.

-In 1986 Scholey was appointed a staff scientist on the faculty of the Division of Molecular and Cell Biology at the National Jewish Hospital and Research Center in Denver, where he first established his independent research group.
+In 1986 Scholey was appointed a staff scientist on the faculty of the Division of Molecular and Cell Biology at the National Jewish Hospital and Research Center in Denver, where, as a Basil O'Connor Starter Scholar, he first established his independent research group which, with advice from the Kappler-Marrack immunology lab, focused on developing monoclonal antibodies that inhibit kinesin motor activity.
 In 1989 he moved his group to the University of California, Davis, joining the Departments of Zoology and Molecular and Cellular Biology, where he remained until his retirement in 2015.
-There he taught several classes in cell biology and related biophysical subjects and, with members of the iBiology team, developed a "flipped" cell biology course.
-He also worked as a visiting Fulbright Scholar teaching classes in the Department of Molecular Biology and Genetics at Bosphorus University in Istanbul, Turkiye.
+There he taught courses in biochemistry, biophysics and cell biology and, with members of the iBiology team, developed a "flipped" cell biology course.
+He also worked as a visiting Fulbright Scholar teaching in the Department of Molecular Biology and Genetics at Bosphorus University in Istanbul, Türkiye.